Hungry Healthy Happy

 These sweet and crunchy Apple Hand Pies are the perfect little grab and eat on-the-go dessert and great for little hands to hold.
 Little circle pastry pockets filled with delicious chunks of sweetened cinnamon-y apples.
 A great way to use up lots of apples too.

-Whilst we love slicing in to a big apple pie, these cute little apple hand pies are much easier to manage, are great for taking to a picnic and they are toddler friendly too as they can easily hold them themselves.
+Whilst we love slicing into a big apple pie, these cute little apple hand pies are much easier to manage and are great for taking to a picnic.
+They are toddler friendly too as kids can easily hold them themselves with less mess.

 What we love about this mini version of a classic dessert is that it's great for portion control.
 Rather than cutting yourself a huge slice of a pie (we have all been there), they are already portioned out for you and ready to share.